Term Life Insurance Quotes

 Can You Get a Million Dollar Life Insurance Policy without a Medical Exam?

 Yes, you can.
-Because of today’s technology and innovative underwriting processes, some insurance companies will offer life insurance with a million-dollar death benefit while a few carriers will go even higher.
+Because of today’s technology and innovative underwriting processes, some insurance companies will offer life insurance with a million-dollar death benefit, and this is life insurance with no medical exams.

 Keep in mind that you’ll likely pay higher rates because the insurer has allowed you to forgo the life insurance medical exam and blood/urine analysis.